Franco-Chinese Bank: Banque Franco-Chinoise (1925-1964)

 The bank faced difficulties in the late 1930s.
 It closed its branch in Haiphong from October 1936.
 In late 1936 it was persuaded by Jean Monnet to partner with the China Development Finance Corporation for infrastructure development in China, but the plan was compromised by the second Sino-Japanese War.
 Its capital was restructured in 1938 with participation by the BPPB, the Banque de l'Indochine, and Lazard frères & Cie.
 By 1939, the bank only retained Asian branch offices in Beijing, Shanghai and Tianjin in Chine, and Hanoi, Saigon and Phnom Penh in Indochina.

 In 1951, having lost its Chinese business to the country's Communist Revolution (the branches formally closed in 1955) and realizing that its geographical concentration in Indochina entailed high risk, the bank sought to diversify by establishing branches in French Madagascar.
 After the French defeat in 1954 at Diên Biên Phu, the bank closed its offices in North Vietnam but still expanded in South Vietnam and Cambodia, with branches in Battambang and Kampong Cham.

 In 1960, the Banque de l'Indochine purchased the shares in the Franco-Chinese Bank formerly held by the BPPB and Lazard.
 In 1963, Cambodia nationalized its banking sector, though the BFC was allowed to retain a representative office in Phnom Penh.
 By then, its remaining branch locations were in Saigon, Chợ Lớn and Khánh Hưng in South Vietnam, and Tananarive and Tamatave in Madagascar.

 Banque Française pour le Commerce (1964-1968)

 In 1965, the government of South Vietnam wished to create a domestic bank sector.
-The BFC participated in the creation of the Banque pour le Commerce, l'Industrie et l'Agriculture (Vietnamese: Nong Cong Thuong Ngan Hang) with South Vietnamese management seconded from BFC.
+The BFC participated in the creation of the Banque pour le Commerce, l'Industrie et l'Agriculture (Vietnamese: Nông Công Thuơng Ngân Hàng) with South Vietnamese management seconded from BFC.

 A change in French law in 1967 liberalized branching, enabling BFC to increase the number of its branches in mainland France.